oracle-livelabs/oci/build-digital-assistant/ocw-2022-oci20-session74/lab3-design-the-skill/design-the-skill.md

 ### Train and test the intents:

-You've now provided the basic ingredients that allow the skill to recognize user input for both the intents.
+You've now provided the basic ingredients that allow the skill to recognize user input for both intents.
 Currently, the skill can't understand any user input.

 To enable the skill to interpret user input based on the utterances that you just added, you need to train to build the intent model.